message/iata/CZ.md

 - British nationals with a certificate of application for the status of UK-EU Withdrawal Agreement Beneficiary issued by Austria, Belgium, Denmark, Finland, France, Hungary, Latvia, Luxemburg, Malta, Netherlands, Romania, Slovenia and Sweden; and their family members;
 - passengers with a residence permit issued by Czechia;
 - passengers with a residence permit issued by Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See), if arriving from these countries;
-- passengers who in the past 14 days have only been in, and arrive from Australia, Bahrain, Canada, Chile, Chinese Taipei, Hong Kong (SAR China), Italy, Jordan, Korea (Rep.), Kuwait, Liechtenstein, Macao (SAR China), Malta, New Zealand, Portugal (Madeira), Qatar, Rwanda, Saudi Arabia, Spain (only Canary Isl.), United Arab Emirates, Uruguay or Vatican City (Holy See);
+- passengers who in the past 14 days have only been in, and arrive from Australia, Bahrain, Canada, Chile, Chinese Taipei, Hong Kong (SAR China), Italy, Jordan, Korea (Rep.), Kuwait, Macao (SAR China), Malta, New Zealand, Portugal (Madeira), Qatar, Rwanda, Saudi Arabia, Spain (excluding Balearic Islands), United Arab Emirates, Uruguay or Vatican City (Holy See);
 - passengers with a diplomatic passport traveling on duty;
 - spouses of British nationals residing in Czechia.
 They must have a marriage certificate or a confirmation of partnership;
 - passengers younger than 21 years who are children of British nationals residing in Czechia.
 They must have a birth certificate and a copy of their parent's residence permit;